Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Personal, environmental, and societal factors influencing food choice

-- Interpersonal and environmental change theories used in nutrition promotion
+- Behavioural and environmental change theories used in nutrition promotion